bertofurth/motion/README.md

 internally stored in the original, as captured orientation.

-A brief test of these changes using "rotation 90" reduced motion's CPU utilization in the "idle state" by about 20% of what it otherwise may have been when using a 640x480 stream at 4 frames per second.
+A brief test of these changes using "rotation 90" reduced motion's CPU utilization in the "idle state" by about 18% of what it otherwise may have been when using a 640x480 stream at 10 frames per second.
 See the "Performance Tests" section for more details.

 The trade-off is a slight memory usage increase due to the binary executable being slightly larger and needing to reserve some extra memory to cater for rotated images.

-In addition CPU utilization may be slightly increased compared to the original version of motion where "motion" debugging images were being saved and/or viewed in a stream at the same time as normal images were being saved and/or viewed in a stream.
+In addition CPU utilization *may* be slightly increased compared to the original version of motion where "motion" debugging images were being saved and/or viewed in a stream at the same time as normal images were being saved and/or viewed in a stream.
 My